verrazzano/docs/content/en/docs/networking/security/net-security.md

 restricting both ingress and egress IP traffic for a set of Pods in a namespace.
 Verrazzano configures all system components with NetworkPolicies to control ingress.
 Egress is not restricted.

-**NOTE:** A NetworkPolicy resource needs a NetworkPolicy controller to implement the policy, otherwise the policy has no effect.
+**NOTE**: A NetworkPolicy resource needs a NetworkPolicy controller to implement the policy, otherwise the policy has no effect.
 You must install a Kubernetes Container Network Interface (CNI) plug-in that provides a NetworkPolicy controller, such as Calico, before installing Verrazzano, or else the policies are ignored.